Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The Glasshouse, along with the Shade House, the Martorell Geology Museum and the Castle of the Three Dragons, was one of the structures created in Ciutadella Park for the 1888 Barcelona Universal Exposition.
-Its specific purpose was the cultivation and exhibition of tropical plants that would not resist Barcelona’s Mediterranean climate.
+The greenhouse, along with the umbracle, the Martorell Geology Museum, and the Castle of the Three Dragons, is one of the structures created for the cultivation and exhibition of tropical plants that wouldn’t survive Barcelona’s Mediterranean climate.

-• Did you know?
-In addition to being used for the cultivation of various species, the three structures of the glasshouse have also been used as a bar and restaurant and a venue for wedding receptions, concerts and bonsai exhibitions.
+• The three naves of the greenhouse, in addition to being used for cultivating various species, have also served as a bar and restaurant, and as a venue for wedding banquets, concerts, and bonsai exhibitions.